-City of Alexandria Checklist of Soundemental According for Archaeological Encavation
+City of Alexandria Checklist of Supplemental Approvals for Archaeological Excavation

-Project Name: Date 1.
-Will you be excavating within 10 feet of a tree that is 6 or more inclus in diameter at breast height?
-NO- Go to Question 2.
-YES - All trees that are 6 or more inches in diameter at breast height must be accurately located and identified on the testing strategy map, including species and size information (truck diameter and DBH).
+Project Name: Date: excavating within 10 feet of a tree that is 6 or more inches in diameter at breast height?
+NO - Go to Question 2.
+YES - S - All trees that are 6 or more inches in diameter at breast height must be accurately located and identified on the testing strategy map, including species and size information (trunk diameter and DBH).
 Also, include a statement of how trees will be protected.
 (Tree Protection Plan) in the archaeological Scope of Work.
 Submit a copy of the testing strategy map and Tree Protection plan to the City Arborist for his review, and obtain his signature.
-2. Will the are of sml? haeological activities governed by your Site Plan disturb 2500 or more square feet Total Length freet x Total Width freet = square feet of Test Units Machine Trenches Depth of Exca vation Sect.
-NO - Ge to question 3.
-YES- You must provide the City of Alexandria Department of Transportation and Environmental Services (T&ES) with an emainn control plan.
-Indicate the ground disturbance locations, the depth of disturbance, and the placement of exosion control devices (e.g., siltation funces).
-This plan must be approved by the Site Plan Coordinator. e digging in a Resource Protection Area designated by the Chesapeake Bay Preservation Act?
-By Preservation Act Regulations, with maps, are available at Alexandria Archaeology, and in City 130.
-NO - Go to Questim 4.
-YES- If you will be digging any amount of sull in a RPA, you came under provisions of the Chesapeake Bay Preservation Act.
+2. Will the arc of soil? haeological activities governed by your Site Plan disturb 2500 or more square feet Total Length feet x Total Width feet = square feet of Test Units Machine Trenches Depth of Excav vation feet.
+NO - Go to question 3.
+YES - - You must provide the City of Alexandria Department of Transportation and Environmental Services (T&ES) with an erosion control plan.
+Indicate the ground disturbance locations, the depth of disturbance, and the placement of erosion control devices (e.g., siltation fences).
+This plan must be approved by the Site Plan Coordinator. digging in a Resource Protection Area designated by the Chesapeake Bay Preservation Act? ay Preservation Act Regulations, with maps, are available at Alexandria Archaeology, and in City 30.
+NO - Go to Question 4.
+YES - If you will be digging any amount of soil in a RPA, you come under provisions of the Chesapeake Bay Preservation Act.
 However, archaeology may be exempted from the provisions of this act.
 To receive a exemption, write a letter of request to Thomas F. O'Kane, Director of T&ES, Box 178, City Hall, Alexandria, VA 22313.
 4. Will you be digging trenches deeper than 5 feet, or into Marine Clay?
-NO - Go to Questim 6.
-YES- OSHA regulations require all trenches deeper than 5 feet to be shared, or stepped back.
-Trenche in Marine Clay must also be shared or stepped back.
-Present a summary of which method(s) you will use in the executation to the Site Plan Countinator, or his representative, for his annewal.
+NO - Go to Question 6.
+YES - OSHA regulations require all trenches deeper than 5 feet to be shored, or stepped back.
+Trenches in Marine Clay must also be shored or stepped back.
+Present a summary of which method(s) you will use in the excavation to the Site Plan Coordinator, or his representative, for his approval.

-that contamina oric land uses on your property or information gathered by the project developer indicate ted sails may be present?
-If your historical data is inconclusive, consult the map of amination sites and the 1945 aerial photograph series in Room 4130 of City Hall.
-No - Ge to Question 5.
-Yes- If contaminated soils are found, appropriate steps must be taken to preserve the health of the excavators, and to protect the ground water.
-Do not backful contaminated soil into non-contaminated soil strata.
-A. Ground water protection measures should be included in the Soil Erusion.
-Plan.
-If you do not need to file a Soil Erusion Plan, present a statement of how you plan to contain the tuxic excavated material to the Site Plan.
-Coordinator, for his approval.
-B. Excavators must have the proper training and equipment to protect them from harmful pullutants present on some industrial and landfill sites.
-Present a written summary of your planned Health and Safety measures to the Environmental Quality Manager (Health Department) or his representative, for his approval.
-6. Are there k nown or suspected burials on your site?
-Do you plan to escavate the burials?
-NO obtain VR 39 Depar A court order must be obtained to exhume human remains.
-You must also a permit from the Virginia Department of Historic Resources, in accordance with 0-01-02.
-Copies of VA 390-01-02 are available at Alexandria Archaeology.
-The Virgini tment of Historic Resources is a legally interested party in any request for a court order to an historic cometery.
-REMINDERS Don't forget to call Miss Utility (703) 559-0100) to clear your excavations. - mel winking with heavy machinery and/or contaminated still should near proper ;, hard hats, gloves, etc.).
-Everyone must comply with all OSHA standards.
-I certify to the best of my knowledge that the above information is accurate.
-Date Name Jub Title and Company Name Address & Telephone Number
+5. Do the historic land uses on your property or information gathered by the project developer indicate that contaminated soils may be present?
+If your historical data is inconclusive, consult the map of suspected contamination sites and the 1945 aerial photograph series in Room 4130 of City Hall.

+- \\\\\ No Go to Question 5. - Yes If contaminated soils are found, appropriate steps must be taken to preserve the health of the excavators, and to protect the ground water.
+Do not backfill contaminated soil into non-contaminated soil strata. - A. Ground water protection measures should be included in the Soil Erosion Plan.
+If you do not need to file a Soil Erosion Plan, present a statement of how you plan to contain the toxic excavated material to the Site Plan Coordinator, for his approval. - B. Excavators must have the proper training and equipment to protect them from harmful pollutants present on some industrial and landfill sites.
+Present a written summary of your planned Health and Safety measures to the Environmental Quality Manager (Health Department) or his representative, for his approval. - 6.
+Are there known or suspected burials on your site?
+Do you plan to excavate the burials?